Only this pageAll pages

 • MAKE_ZONE - The zone your organization is hosted in (e.g., eu2.make.com).

-You have now added Make MCP server to OpenAI.
+You have now added Make MCP server through the OpenAI API.